Contact this working group at: firstname.lastname@example.org

 The War Resisters Support Campaign in Canada has been taking great care of our GI resisters, but they need help with funds for the legal fight against more deportations.
 We could help with this too.
 If the Canadian government does order additional deportations, we need to be prepared to defend GI resisters who are court-martialed and imprisoned in the U.S.

 Taking up this one-two punch could be a powerful start for the GI Resistance Working Group.
-Defending Bradley Manning might also be a good way to affirmatively reach out to active duty GIs, another of our goals.
+Defending Chelsea Manning might also be a good way to affirmatively reach out to active duty GIs, another of our goals.
 These are suggestions for our collective consideration, however.
 Nothing is set in stone.
 Please let us know what you think.